LARP 501, Fall

 LARP 770, Fall or Spring

 These advanced seminars explore central issues in the history and theory of landscape architecture from the Renaissance to the present day.
 The focus is upon the cultural context of built works, their relation to conceptual writings (contemporary with the designs as well as modern) and the dialogue between modern professional practice and historical example and method.
-These courses fulfill the Landscape Architecture Theory III requirement and are open to all interested students in the School of Design and elsewhere in the university.
+These courses fulfill the Landscape Architecture Theory III requirement and are open to all interested students in the Weitzman School and elsewhere in the university.
 Recent topics Therapeutic Landscape Seminar (spring 2014, 2013), instructor: Aaron Wunsch; seminars taught by Professor Hunt include: Place & Peacefulness (fall 2012); Texts & Topics (fall 2011); The Role of History in Contemporary Landscape Architecture (fall 2010); Understanding Venice Research Seminar (spring 2009); Sculpture Parks and Sculpture in Parks (fall 2008); Six Landscape Architects & What We Say About Them (spring 2007); Open Spaces & Open Places: The Design and Use of American Landscapes (spring 2006), co-taught with Emily Cooperman; Reception, or the After Life of Landscapes (Spring 2005), Land Art and Ian Hamilton Finlay (fall 2004), Lawrence Halprin: Theory, Practice, Context & the Archival record (spring 2004) co-taught with Emily Cooperman; French Landscape Architecture: Case Studies (spring 2003); Picturesque as Modernism (spring 2002).
 Recent topics taught by Professor Fabiani Giannetto have been: Villa Gardens and Villa Life: Cultural and Social Transformations (spring 2012); and American Landscape Architecture & Its Sources (spring 2011).

 Topics in Theory and Design